Table of Contents

-The transaction records made through the Blockchain are immutable, verifiable and securely distributed across the entire network, giving full transparency to the owners.
+The transaction records made through the Blockchain are immutable, verifiable, and securely distributed across the entire network, giving full transparency to the owners.
 The transactions are sent and received from the accounts created by users on Ethereum.

 Before we dive into the basics of Ethereum app development, it would be a great practice to understand some of the basic terminologies of the same:

-Smart contracts are the programs that enable transactions to be done when certain criteria are met.
+Smart contracts are programs that enable transactions to be done when certain criteria are met.
 Smart contracts come into play when a contract is executed automatically, allowing the processes to speed up and be recorded on Blockchain technology.

 Proof-of-work (PoW) is an algorithm that allows the blockchain’s nodes to settle on common ground in terms of the information stored on the blockchain.
 This consensus protocol also helps in payment processing for the tasks, etc.

-Some of the greatest use-cases of PoW have been witnessed in Bitcoin & Ethereum.
+Some of the greatest use cases of PoW have been witnessed in Bitcoin & Ethereum.

-Solidity is an object-oriented programming language that is used majorly for writing & implementing Ethereum smart contracts.
+Solidity is an object-oriented programming language that is used mainly for writing & implementing Ethereum smart contracts.
 The programs that are compiled on solidity platforms are designed to run on the Ethereum virtual machine.